 Visit the Ethnographic museum.
 Sudan has 597 different ethnic groups that speak over 400 different languages and dialects, we’ll get a taste for the incredible diversity here.

 We travel 500km north of Khartoum.
-On the way we’ll stop at Old Dongola the capital of the Christian kingdom of Makuria.
-Today it’s a deserted city with the population having moved downstream in the 19th
+On the way we’ll stop at Old Dongola, the capital of the Christian kingdom of Makuria.
+Today it’s a deserted city with the population having moved downstream in the 19th century.

 We move onto the cemetery of the Sofi holy men (lunch on the way).